Getting started with the MVC project template¶

 Summary¶

-This tutorial covered some higher level topics of a BlackSheep application.
-The general concepts presented here apply to many kinds of web framework:
+This tutorial covered some higher-level topics of a BlackSheep application.
+The general concepts presented here apply to many kinds of web frameworks:

 - server side templating of HTML views